 Central Nanaimo Amenities

-Terminal Park mall is just across the highway from Central Nanaimo - the mall has an excellent trio of boutique shops all close together: a fish market, a popular family-owned specialty meat shop, and a bakery.
-AND a liquor store.
+Terminal Park mall is just across the highway from Central Nanaimo - the mall has an excellent line of boutique shops all close together: a fish market, a popular family-owned specialty meat shop, a bakery, a liquor store, and a health food store.

 The Landlubber Pub, Windward Pub, and Quarterway Hotel (and pub) are all popular meeting places in the area.